Astor Library: Founding

 The first meeting of the trustees came on May 20, 1848.
 Cogswell was appointed superintendent of the library, with authority to convene the trustees and to preside over their meetings.
 The name of "The Astor Library" was chosen for the institution at the second meeting on June 1.
-On September 28, a location was finalized for the building, in what is now the East Village, Manhattan.
+On September 28, a location was finalized for the Astor Library Building, in what is now the East Village, Manhattan.
 There it was judged to be tranquil enough to be suitable for study.
 The lot was valued at $25,000, which sum was deducted from the $400,000 of the endowment.

 On January 18, 1849, the library was incorporated, and received a paragraph in the annual message of Governor Hamilton Fish.
 The trustees appointed by the act were Washington Irving, William Backhouse Astor, Daniel Lord, Jr., James G. King, Joseph Green Cogswell, Fitz-Greene Halleck, Samuel B. Ruggles, Samuel Ward, Jr., Charles Astor Bristed, John Adams Dix, and the Mayor of New York City.
 In April 1849, the trustees hired a house at 32 Bond Street for temporary custody and exhibition of the books they had purchased.
 The trustees stated that "all persons desirous of resorting to the library and of examining books, may do so with all the convenience which it is in the power of the trustees to afford."
 At this time, the total number of books in the library was estimated at over 20,000 volumes, costing $27,009.33.